mraible/mongock-docs/site/v5/what-is-mongock/what-is-mongock.md

 In a nutshell:
 - Mongock is a Java-based tool that you can import in your application.
 - Mongock promotes a code-first approach for migrations, allowing developers to write migration scripts in Java which ship with the application code.
 This enables code and database changes to ship together.
-- Mongock persists in your database the changes made.
+- Mongock persists in your database the history of changes applied.
 This allows developers to gain more control over the management of changes via migrations, rollbacks + other amazing features.
 - It is the most reliable production-grade solution for MongoDB migrations currently in the market, compatible with Mongo Atlas and different MongoDB versions.
 - Mongock is used in distributed systems as the solution implements a solid locking mechanism.
 - Our team offers great support and is very responsive.